 Moreover, malignancies of the blood do not form a mass and hence cannot be called a tumor.

 Thus, the word tumor simply refers to a mass.

 Terms mass and nodules are used to describe tumor also but there is a difference between the two.
 The mass has a maximal diameter greater than 20 mm whereas nodule is less than 20 mm.

 The term tumor too encompasses benign and malignant swellings in neoplastic settings.
 Tumor implies altered unchecked growth which results in the formation of mass.

 Benign masses are called benign tumors and malignant ones are called malignant tumors.

 A tumor does not mean cancer.
 Cancer means a malignant lesion.

-Malignant tumors are cancerous growths and often resistant to treatment.
+Malignant tumors are cancerous growths and are often resistant to treatment.
 Thus cancer is another word for a malignant tumor or a malignant neoplasm.

 What Causes A Tumor?

-The cell is the basic unit of organisation and control.
+The cell is the basic unit of organization and control.
 The genetic code is contained within the deoxyribonucleic acid (DNA) molecule present within the cell nucleus.
 Genes make proteins which govern the function and structure of a cell.